open/close all folders

 The UndreamingThe Undreaming is unchained.

-- The Anti-God: Is this to Lux.
+- The Anti-God: Is the counterpart to Lux.
 Its true form even resembles Lux, albeit as a Lux made of darkness rather than light.

 - Dark Is Not Evil: It's unclear what it actually is, but Lux points out that it's bad because it was separated from itself.

-- Demonic Possession: He possessed Brian Westhouse when the man entered the Storytime.
+- Demonic Possession: It possessed Brian Westhouse when the man entered the Storytime.